 The Monopoly pieces – officially called ‘tokens’ – are what you use to represent yourself during a game.
-You might have noticed that different Monopoly sets have different tokens as the pieces have changed over the years.
+You might have noticed that different Monopoly sets have different tokens, figures and characters as the pieces have changed over the years.

 The Original Monopoly Pieces

-When Monopoly first launched, it didn’t come with any tokens.
+When the original Monopoly game first launched, it didn’t come with any tokens.
 Players were encouraged to use buttons or charms from their own homes.

 When Parker Brothers bought the rights to Monopoly in 1935 they introduced six original tokens: the battleship, boot, cannon, thimble, top hat, and iron.